 - Two

-A variable rate mortgage is a mortgage loan with an interest rate which normally moves with money market rates.
-The loan may be offered at the lender’s standard variable rate/base rate and may increase or decrease from time to time.
+On the other hand, a variable rate mortgage is a loan with an interest rate that typically changes based on money market rates.
+The lender’s standard variable rate or base rate is often used to determine the interest rate, which can increase or decrease over time.

 Banks generally offer first time buyers a standard repayment mortgage.
 This is where you pay interest on the mortgage and repay capital over a period of time.
 It is usually between 20 to 30 years.

-A deposit of 10% of the property value is usually required for a first-time buyer.
+A deposit of 10% of the property value is usually required for first-time buyers.
 For example if you are looking to buy a property worth €300,000, you will need to pay a deposit of €30,000.

 When offering a mortgage, banks generally look at the borrower’s gross income and will also take into account existing loans.
 If you have a reasonable amount of personal debt, for specific purposes such as car finance, then this may not cause a problem.
 If possible, you should seek to be debt-free before you apply for your first mortgage.